engin100/950/labs/lab-3.md

 Plug your microSD card into your computer and ensure that it is empty.
 If there are files on the card, delete them and empty the trash.
 You should always clear the card, empty the trash while the card is still inserted, and properly eject it before removing the card from your computer.
 </div>

 Once everything is wired up, put your microSD card into the adapter module and plug in your Arduino.
 At this point you should modify and upload the code found in File → Examples → ENGR100-950 → Lab3-SensorIntegration.
-Again, modify all of the "?" values to apply correctly to your setup.
+Read through the code carefully and modify all of the "?" to have accurate values relavent to your setup.
+This includes slope and intercept values from calibration curves you made previously, and pin numbering for your specific wiring.
+Run this code and ensure it's working as expected.
+There is a boolean statement that allows you to toggle the serial monitor printing on/off.
+If you are logging only to the sd card, turn this off to increase the sampling rate substantially.
+If you want to debug the system, set this to true.

-Please read through the comments of this code file, as you will be adding additional sensors and modifying this file on your own in later labs.
-In this lab, you may also need to change the analog pins that are the defaults for all of your sensors.
+Please read through the comments of this file, as you will be adding additional sensors and modifying this file on your own in later labs.

 There is a delay statement at the end of the loop.
 Think about how many data points will be taken if you take data for 5 minutes.
 Will you need data this often?
 More often?
 Less often?
 Adjust the delay accordingly.
 The current default is set to read once every second (accounting for sampling delays that may occur), but you can set this to a simpler value, such as "delay(500);" to delay 500 ms before proceeding to the next iteration.